-The fact is that there is much nuance to YouTube and the manner in which you upload your content.
+The fact is that there are many nuances to YouTube and the manner in which you upload your content.
 As it’s a closed system these white hat techniques are helpful and perfectly benign – that doesn’t mean they are ineffective though.
 Quite the opposite.

 It’s a common case that people will upload their videos to YouTube and not get views as they feel they should.
 This all comes down to search.
 YouTube videos are no different from pages in that they need to be optimized in order to reach the maximum amount of people.

-Before we get started on the these tips it’s worth noting that YouTube has its own algorithm separate to Google, which it uses to rank videos.
+Before we get started on these tips it’s worth noting that YouTube has its own algorithm separate from Google, which it uses to rank videos.

 You can buy YouTube traffic but this alone isn’t enough to be sure that you will have a good organic ranking.